Pediatric Orthopedic Surgeons treating Coxa Vera

 • Premature proximal femoral physis closure accompanied by increased trochanter expansion.

-It is important to note that in many cases, the exact cause of coxa vera is not known.
+It is important to note that in many cases, the exact cause of coxa vara is not known.
 Nevertheless, a diagnosis of this condition can help guide the treatment and management of the condition.

-Coxa Vera Diagnosis
+Coxa Vara Diagnosis

 • Your doctor will perform a thorough examination of your child’s hip joint, including checking for pain, deformities, and any limitations in range of motion.